-Find journal articles about a topic.
+Find journal articles from a specific database.
 Most databases include full-text articles; some provide citations and/or abstracts only.
 (Database access is for faculty, students and staff of Martin Luther College).

 This multi-disciplinary database provides full text for more than 4,500 journals, including full text for more than 3,700 peer-reviewed titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.

 This database focuses on the many perspectives of complementary, holistic, and integrated approaches to health care and wellness.
 It offers libraries full-text articles for more than 180 international, and often peer-reviewed journals and reports.
 In addition, there are hundreds of pamphlets, booklets, special reports, original research, and book excerpts.

 The American Theological Library Association (ATLA) Religion Database is a comprehensive database for religious study and research.
 It includes journal articles, book reviews, and collections of essays representing major religions, faiths, denominations, and languages.

 Biblical Archaeology Review is the only magazine that connects the academic study of archaeology to a broad general audience eager to understand the world of the Bible.
 Covering both the Old and New Testaments, BAR presents the latest discoveries and controversies in archaeology with breathtaking photography and informative maps and diagrams.
 It also includes Bible Review from 1985-2005 and Archaeology Odyssey from 1998-2006.